jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 <ol class="govuk-list govuk-list--bullet">
   <li><strong>submitted</strong>: The permit is awaiting assessment</li>
   <li><strong>granted_proposed</strong>: The permit has been assessed as granted by an HA</li>
-  <li><strong>permit_modification_request</strong>: The permit has been assessed as a permit modification request by an HA, it can still be subsequently assessed as granted_proposed/refused by an HA.</li>
+  <li><strong>permit_modification_request (available in public beta)</strong>: The permit has been assessed as a permit modification request by an HA, it can still be subsequently assessed as granted_proposed/refused by an HA.</li>
   <li><strong>refused</strong>: The permit has been assessed as refused by an HA</li>
   <li><strong>granted_in_progress</strong>: The permit has been started by the promoter after being granted</li>
   <li><strong>closed</strong>: The permit has been stopped by the promoter</li>